 - First come first served (FCFS) - Processes are moved to the CPU in the order in which they arrive in the running state.
 FCFS scheduling is nonpreemptive.
 Once a process is given access to the CPU, it keeps it unless it makes a request that forces it to wait, such as request that forces it to wait, such as a request for a device in use by another process.

 - Shortest job next (SJN) - CPU scheduling algorithm looks at all processes in the ready state and dispatches the one with the smallest service time.
 Like FCFS, it is generally implemented as a non-preemptive algorithm.

-- Round robin - distributes the processing time equitably among all ready processes.
+- Round robin or time slicing - distributes the processing time equitably among all ready processes.
 The algorithm establishes a particular time slice (or time quantum), which is the amount of time each process receives before being preempted and return to the ready state to allow another process its turn.
 Eventually the preempted process will be given another time slice on the CPU.
 This procedure continues until the process eventually gets all the time it needs and terminates.

 The “rules” in place to govern competing resources all wanting access to the computer’s resources.
 For instance, when the user is attempting to have a Skype video chat, the webcam, microphone, graphics, audio output and network must all the juggled in such a way to allow a “smooth” conversation to occur.